heavyblotto/memorativa/docs/i-vision.md

 This framework provides multiple layers of mechanics that can be implemented gradually as players progress through levels, from basic positional understanding to complex pattern recognition.

 ## IV.
 Glass beads

 ## V. Image, symbols and decoration generation

+**Symbolic images**

+Memorativa generates imagery as a product of the play.
+Such imagery will populate the interior space of the player's memory houses and overall user experience.

+Key areas for image generation:

+- symbolic image icons for glass beads
+- symbolic image generation for notes and concepts
+- symbolic image generation for memory house interiors
+- decoration with the memory houses (managed by the player, influenced by the game)
+- graphs, charts, and other data visualizations

 ## VI.
 Symbolic lenses